 Constant work to develop her passion

 Åsa continued to pursue opportunities to practice and promote Capoeira and regularly visited Mestre Rosalvo and Contra Mestre Suzy in Berlin and also traveled to various international events throughout Europe.
-A pivotal time in her Capoeira career happened at Academia Jangada in Berlin, where she learned capoeira angola in depth and began to work seriously to understand this complex art form.
-In 2002, she began training with Master Rosalvo and his Capoeira group Vadiaçao and in 2004, Åsa and her own group in Stockholm became part of the FICA (Fundaçao Internacional Capoeira Angola) under the direction of Master Cobra Mansa, who began annually visiting Stockholm.
+A pivotal time in her Capoeira career happened at Academia Jangada in Berlin, where she started to learn capoeira angola in depth and began to work seriously to understand this complex art form.
+In 2002, she graduated as Treinel by Master Rosalvo and his Capoeira group Vadiaçao and in 2004, Åsa and her group in Stockholm became part of the FICA (Fundaçao Internacional Capoeira Angola) under the direction of Master Cobra Mansa, who began annually visiting Stockholm.
 It was at this time when Åsa began traveling regularly to Bahia, Brazil to advance her capoeira training.
 Later in 2004, she launched an international youth exchange project in partnership with Sida (Swedish International Development Cooperation Agency) in a suburb of Stockholm, Fittja, which is a primarily immigrant and refugee community.
 Young capoeiristas from FICA, who had spent time in Massaranduba Alagoas in Salvador, Brazil, were invited to teach in Fittja.

 ”I saw amazing transformations of children who I was teaching through teaching Capoeira.
 Children became more disciplined and expressive through Capoeira.
 The change was so inspiring!”